dipc-cc/hubbard/doc/examples/molecules.rst

 You can also navigate through the
-`molecule examples section <https://github.com/dipc-cc/hubbard/tree/master/examples/molecules>`_, where more molecular geometries suitable to compute with the meand field Hubbard model can be found.
+`molecule examples section <https://github.com/dipc-cc/hubbard/tree/master/examples/molecules>`_, where more molecular geometries suitable to compute with the mean field Hubbard model can be found.

 #.
 We will start by building the tight-binding (TB) Hamiltonian for an sp2
    carbon-based molecule, by first reading the geometry file stored in this `file <https://github.com/dipc-cc/hubbard/blob/master/examples/molecules/kondo-paper/junction-2-2.XV>`_
-   (which you can download).
+   (which you can download) using `sisl <https://sisl.readthedocs.io/en/latest/index.html>`_.
    You can find the parameters used to model this sp2 TB Hamiltonian in the `Supp.
 Material <https://www.nature.com/articles/s41467-018-08060-6#Sec12>`_ of the paper referenced above.

 #.
 We will build the `HubbardHamiltonian` object, which will allow us to use the routines